The History of the GSA

 The GSA’s ARRA program covered a variety of work aimed at transforming aging structures into high-performing buildings, including mechanical upgrades, new lighting, on-site renewable energy, and everything in between.

-Above all else, the goal of the was to make purchasing and procurement easier for Government agencies.
+Above all else, the goal of the General Services Administration was to make purchasing and procurement easier for Government agencies.
 Over the years, that is exactly what the agency did.

 In 2007, the GSA consolidated the Federal Telecommunication Service into the Federal Acquisition Service (FAS) to better align the delivery of its solutions in an ever-changing business world.